 - Have a cookout in the park with the grills available for use.
 The kids can play on DeRivera Park’s playground and swings.

-- If you’ve taken part in any of the watersports that launch from the downtown dock, like jet skiing or paddleboarding, you can rinse off at the public bathhouse at DeRivera Park.
+- If you’ve taken part in any of the watersports that launch from the downtown dock, like jet skiing or paddle boarding, you can rinse off at the public bathhouse at DeRivera Park.
 There are also lockers here, so if you’re downtown shopping, you can stop by and store your haul if you want to grab dinner or drinks in downtown Put-in-Bay.

 Perhaps the most noteworthy feature of DeRivera Park is the memorial made of cannonballs.
 This famous landmark is also one of Put-in-Bay’s most interesting spots.
 It was the original resting place of three American and three British officers who perished in the Battle of Lake Erie during the War of 1812.
 Officials buried them here as a symbol of unity between the American and British people.
-During construction of the Perry’s Victory and International Peace Memorial, the bodies were exhumed and moved to the memorial.
+During the construction of Perry’s Victory and International Peace Memorial, the bodies were exhumed and moved to the memorial.
 These cannonballs serve as a marker for the original gravesite.